 You have been redirected to your local version of the requested page

-For sample analysis, an aliquot of the prepared sample is pipetted into the sample beaker and methanol is added.
-The solution is then titrated with standardized lead acetate in MeOH/glacial acetic acid until after the equivalence point.
+The hop pellets are first extracted with toluene.
+For the analysis, an aliquot of the prepared sample is pipetted into the sample beaker and then methanol is added.
+The solution is then titrated with standardized lead acetate in methanol/glacial acetic acid until after the equivalence point (Figure 1).

-Figure 2.
-Example titration curve for the alpha acid content in hop extracts.
+Figure 1.
+Example titration curve to determine alpha acid content in hop pellets.

 Metrohm USA